 At the end, Windows CE was just another choice for developers to embed in their game, nonetheless, the number of Dreamcast games written using Windows APIs & DirectX ended up being considerable.

 Development was mainly done in C or C++: At first, C was the recommended choice since the available C++ compilers were initially very limited in functionality.

 Sega also provided development hardware in the form of a PC-like tower called the Sega Katana Development Box, it’s still Dreamcast hardware with enhanced I/O for development.
-It also came with a CD containing the Katana SDK that can be installed on a Windows PC.
+It also came with a CD containing the official Katana SDK that can be installed on a Windows PC.

-If developers chose to rely on Windows CE instead (using the Dragon SDK), they also had DirectX 6.0 and Visual C++ 6.0 available to make their games.
+In the case developers chose Windows CE as their main framework instead (by switching to Dragon SDK), they also had DirectX 6.0 and Visual C++ 6.0 available to make their games.

 Games are stored in GD-ROMs, which are just CD-ROM with a higher density of pits (reaching 1 GB of capacity).
 The speed is 12x which is not too shabby compared to the Saturn’s 2x CD reader.

 Dreamcasts shipped with a modem module installed which games could use to ‘call’ a dial-up service for online gaming, Sega provided two services: SegaNet (used in America and Japan) and Dreamarena (the European counterpart).

 Players had to first register with a service by using an extra disc that came with some games called DreamKey, it basically provided a web browser used to register an account.
 Initially, DreamKey came a pre-configured service depending on the region, later revisions allowed users to alter its ISP settings to connect to any of them.

 There was also a Keyboard and Mouse available to buy just in case the user fancied surfing the internet like in a PC.

 Unfortunately, SegaNet and Dreamarena were discontinued two years after launch, games that exclusively relied on them are unusable unless such services are emulated using extra tools (like the DreamPi, a Raspberry Pi image that replicates them with the help of some servers maintained by a community of users).